ShaunakSensarma/ShaunakSensarma/README.md

 ### Hi there 👋

-- 😄 Currently, I am working as an **R&D Intern** at **Hewlett Packard Enterprise**(HPE).
-My main areas of interest lies in Cloud Computing, Full Stack Development and Data Mining.
+- 😄 Currently, I am working as an **Systems/Software Engineer** at **Hewlett Packard Enterprise**(HPE).
+My main areas of interest lie in Backend Development, web mining, and QA Automation.
-- 📫 I am a student of Computer Science Engineering at VIT Vellore, batch of 2022.
+- 📫 Graduated with bachelor of technology in Computer Science engineering from VIT Vellore, batch of 2022.
-- 🔭 I’m currently working on DevOps and Cloud Computing.
+- 🔭 I’m currently working on Cloud backend development.
-- 🌱 I’m currently learning Golang, Docker, Kubernetes and CircleCI.
+- 🌱 I’m currently learning Golang and GraphQL.

 My skills: </br>
-- Programming Languages: Java, C, Python, Golang. </br>
+- Programming Languages: Java, Python, Golang. </br>
-- Web: Javascript, PHP, HTML, CSS.
-- Database: MySQL., PostgreSQL
+- Database: MySQL, MongoDB
 - Cloud: AWS.
-- DevOps: Docker, Kubernetes, CircleCI
+- DevOps: CircleCI
-- Others: Git, Tableau.
+- Others: Robot Framework, GraphQL

 <!--
 **ShaunakSensarma/ShaunakSensarma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.